Murdoch's News Corp calls for Google breakup

 Local newspapers, once the lifeblood of communities across this vast country, run on a skeletal staff or have been forced to close.

-Among them Murdoch's News Corp is a dominant player, owning a slew of newspapers, television channels and the country's only major cable television network.
+Murdoch's News Corp is a dominant player, owning a slew of Australian newspapers and the largest television news channel, and is the majority owner of the Foxtel pay television operations.

-News Corp Australia is a subsidiary of News Corp, which owns 21st Century Fox, the Wall Street Journal, Fox News, and a raft of papers and TV platforms in Britain.
+News Corp Australia is a subsidiary of US-based News Corp, which owns the Wall Street Journal and newspapers in Britain.

+Murdoch and his family also control the media-entertainment conglomerate 21st Century Fox, owner of the Fox News Channel.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)